International Student and Scholar Services

 Curricular Practical Training (CPT) is temporary off-campus employment for practical training directly related to an F-1 student’s major.
 CPT contributes to a student’s program of study (e.g. internship credit) while a student is earning their degree.

-There are two kind of CPT
+There are two kinds of CPT:

 - Full-time: 21 + hours/week